russellmoss/velocity-sidebar/README.md

    - Click the settings icon (⚙️) in the extension footer
    - Enter your webhook URLs:
      - **Lead List Workflow URL**: Your n8n webhook URL for fetching leads
-     - **Message Sent Logging URL**: Your Zapier webhook URL for logging activities
+     - **Message Sent Logging URL**: Your n8n logging webhook URL for logging activities
    - Click **"Test Connection"** for each webhook to verify
    - Click **"Save Settings"**